springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step1.md

 ## Clone repos

-If you completed the previous scenario, clone your sample repos and skip to the section below titled "Install Tekton".
+If you completed the previous scenario, clone your sample repos and skip ahead to the next step.

 ```
 git clone https://github.com/$GITHUB_NS/go-sample-app.git